Baker to return as Houston Astros manager for 2023

 AP Sports Writer

+With everything he has going on, it was good that it didn’t take long for Baker and team owner Jim Crane to agree to a new contract.
+Crane said the discussion was a quick one, lasting only about 15 minutes.

+“He wanted another year so that’s what we gave him,” Crane said.
+“He’s a legend and he’s really done a lot for the team.”

-The contracts of both general manager James Click and Baker expired at season’s end but Click’s has not yet been renewed.
-Click said Tuesday night he was having discussions about his future with team owner Jim Crane.
+Things aren’t so straightforward for general manager James Click, whose contract also expired at the end of the season.
+Click said Tuesday night at the general managers’ meetings in Las Vegas that he was having discussions about his future with Crane.

+“We’re in discussions and when he gets back, we’ll complete those discussions,” Crane said.

+Baker also won the World Series as a player on the 1981 Los Angeles Dodgers.
+Although he always said he wanted to win more than one title as a manager once he won one, he did take a little time to reflect after Saturday’s win and make sure he wanted to return for another season.

 Click and Baker both joined the team in 2020 to replace general manager Jeff Luhnow and manager A.J.
 Hinch, who were fired in the aftermath of Houston’s sign-stealing scandal.